-Laser-based systems, including light detection and ranging (LIDAR), are becoming increasingly popular payloads on RPASs for a number of operations.
+Laser-based systems, including LIDAR, are becoming increasingly popular payloads on RPASs for a number of operations.
 Class 1 lasers, as designated by Health Canada, are considered to be incapable of causing harm and will not create a hazard to manned aircraft provided that they are operated as per the manufacturer's specification.
 If the laser equipment that the operator intends to use is classified as Class 1 or Class 1M, has an average output power of less than 1 mW, and utilizes a non-visible beam, no further assessment or notification is required.
 The operator is still responsible for safe operation within the bounds of the manufacturer's specifications and operating instructions.

-Operators who want to operate an RPAS fitted with laser equipment other than the types noted in the previous paragraph in accordance with the manufacturer's instructions must notify Transport Canada that they intend to operate a laser in airspace shared with manned aircraft (CAR 601.21).
-RPAS operators shall complete a Notice of Proposal to Conduct Outdoor Laser Operation(s) and submit it to their Transport Canada regional office.
-An aeronautical assessment is then conducted and the Nominal Ocular Hazard Distance (NOHD) calculated by the operator is validated.
+Operators who want to operate an RPAS fitted with laser equipment other than the types noted in the previous paragraph in accordance with the manufacturer's instructions must notify TC that they intend to operate a laser in airspace shared with manned aircraft (CAR 601.21).
+RPAS operators shall complete a Notice of Proposal to Conduct Outdoor Laser Operation(s) and submit it to their TC regional office.
+An aeronautical assessment is then conducted and the NOHD calculated by the operator is validated.
 The normal processing time is at least 30 days to review the notification and determine if a laser authorization can be issued.

-For more information and further guidance on the regulation of lasers, refer to sections 601.20 (Projection of Directed Bright Light Source at an Aircraft), 601.21 (Requirement for Notification), 601.22 (Requirement for Pilot-in-command) and 901.43 (Payloads) of the CARs.
+For more information and further guidance on the regulation of lasers, refer to sections 601.20, 601.21, 601.22, and 901.43 of the CARs.